Multiple People Dead From California Shooting That Spread To A School

 “The crazy thing is that the neighbor has been shooting a lot of bullets lately, hundreds of rounds, large magazines.
 We made it aware that this guy has been crazy, and he’s been threatening us and everything.
 I just feel like there maybe should have been more effort put into stopping things like this.”

-Around 100 law enforcement agents are currently wading through seven separate crime scenes, so details will be forthcoming.
+The suspected shooter has been identified further by NBC Bay Area as a known felon named Kevin.
+However, around 100 law enforcement agents are currently wading through seven separate crime scenes, so more information should be forthcoming soon.

+UPDATE #1 – 3:40pm EST: CNN reports that the violence apparently started as a domestic dispute.
+The shooter then moved to different locations while “randomly picking targets,” according to Assistant Sheriff Johnson.

+California Governor Jerry Brown has also issued a statement.
+“Anne and I are saddened to hear about today’s violence in Tehama County, which shockingly involved schoolchildren,” he stated.
+“We offer our condolences to the families who lost loved ones and unite with all Californians in grief.”

 This situation is developing, and we’ll continue to report details as they arrive.